 - European Labour Authority.
 This is the central authority and main resource to provide information about the revised directive.
 It might not yet have all the details like renumeration for each country but check back as more information becomes available prior to the July directive.

 - European Union Commission.
 As the ruling body for the EU, the Commission website will be closely tracking the revised directive and providing resources to help companies adapt to the new changes.

-- Local labor authorities.
-Staying in touch with local labor authorities is the best way to learn each country’s regulations and where things stand.
+- Local labour authorities.
+Staying in touch with local labour authorities is the best way to learn each country’s regulations and where things stand.
 These connections will help mobility professionals learn specific terms and conditions and if regulations are listed in multiple languages outside of the host country language.